 Have you dreamed of riding Pegasus as he soars through the air?
 Flying over jumps aboard your favorite horse gives you nearly the same feeling.
 Yet jumping is a specialized equestrian sport.
 In order to jump successfully—and safely—you and your horse will need to learn some new skills.
-Here are 12 quick tips to help you along the way.
+Here are a dozen show jumping do’s and don’ts.

 1. Always wear a helmet.